hrittikhere/CGOA-training/README.md

 ## Related Practices

 ### Configuration as Code (CaC)
-- Ansible what's it
+- **Ansible**: Ansible is a configuration management tool that automates software provisioning, configuration management, and application deployment.
-- CaC in DevOps Pipeline
+- **CaC in DevOps Pipeline**: Configuration as Code is integral to DevOps pipelines as it allows for consistent and repeatable infrastructure and application configurations across different environments.

 ### Infrastructure as Code (IaC)
-- Terraform/OpenTofu what they're
+- **Terraform/OpenTofu**: Terraform and OpenTofu are infrastructure as code (IaC) tools used to provision and manage infrastructure resources.
-- IaC in a DevOps Pipeline
+- **IaC in a DevOps Pipeline**: Infrastructure as Code is a key practice in DevOps pipelines as it enables infrastructure to be versioned, automated, and treated as code, facilitating collaboration and consistency.
-- State locking
+- **State locking**: State locking ensures that only one process or user can modify the infrastructure state at a time, preventing conflicts and ensuring consistency.
-- IaC vs CaC
+- **IaC vs CaC**: While both practices involve managing infrastructure through code, Infrastructure as Code focuses on provisioning and managing infrastructure resources, while Configuration as Code focuses on application and configuration management.

 ### DevOps and DevSecOps
-- How DevSecOps is implemented in GitOps ( Security Policies )
+- **How DevSecOps is implemented in GitOps (Security Policies)**: DevSecOps integrates security practices into the DevOps process, including security policies as code, vulnerability scanning, and automated compliance checks, ensuring security is built into the software delivery lifecycle.
-- DevSecOps and its importance
+- **DevSecOps and its importance**: DevSecOps emphasizes collaboration between development, operations, and security teams to integrate security into every stage of the software development lifecycle, reducing risk and accelerating delivery.

 ### CI and CD
-- CD vs GitOps ( GitOps has Reconciliation with a state store )
+- **CD vs GitOps (GitOps has Reconciliation with a state store)**: Continuous Delivery (CD) focuses on automating the process of delivering software to production, while GitOps extends this by using Git as the single source of truth for declarative infrastructure and application configuration, with automated reconciliation ensuring desired state.
-- CI in GitOps Process ( CI comes before GitOps, which is a delivery pattern )
+- **CI in GitOps Process (CI comes before GitOps, which is a delivery pattern)**: Continuous Integration (CI) involves automatically building and testing code changes, which is typically done before GitOps processes take over for deployment and management, ensuring that changes are thoroughly tested before being applied to the production environment.
 ## GitOps Patterns

 ### Deployment and Release Patterns
-- Rolling Update
+- **Rolling Update**: Updates are applied gradually across instances, ensuring minimal disruption to the application.
-- Recreate
+- **Recreate**: Instances are replaced entirely with the new version, suitable for environments where state persistence is not a concern.
-- Blue/Green
+- **Blue/Green**:
-  - how traffic is handled
+  - **Traffic Handling**: In Blue/Green deployment, traffic is switched between two identical environments (blue and green), with one serving live traffic while the other is updated.
-  - how resources are reconciled
+  - **Resource Reconciliation**: Resources are managed in separate environments, and reconciliation involves switching traffic and updating resources accordingly.

 ### Progressive Delivery Patterns
-- Goals of the Model
+- **Goals of the Model**: Progressive delivery aims to reduce risk and improve feedback loops by gradually exposing changes to a subset of users.
-- Canary
+- **Canary**: Canary releases involve rolling out changes to a small subset of users or servers before making them available to the wider audience.

 ### Pull vs. Event-driven
-- Difference b/w Pull and Event Driven
+- **Difference between Pull and Event-Driven**: Pull-based GitOps involves agents periodically pulling desired state from a Git repository, while event-driven GitOps responds to changes triggered by events such as Git commits or CI/CD pipeline runs.
-- How both of them relate to each other and pattern similarity
+- **Relationship and Pattern Similarity**: Both pull and event-driven approaches aim to ensure that the actual state matches the desired state, albeit through different mechanisms, and can be complementary depending on the use case and infrastructure requirements.

 ### Architecture Patterns (in-cluster and external reconciler, state store management, etc.)
-- Reconciler Types: in-cluster and external reconciler
+- **Reconciler Types**: In-cluster reconcilers run within the Kubernetes cluster and manage resources directly, while external reconcilers operate outside the cluster and interact with Kubernetes API to reconcile state.
-- State Store Management: Why it's required/What it solves
+- **State Store Management**: State store management is crucial in GitOps to store and version control the desired state of the system, ensuring consistency and traceability.
-- Secret Management in GitOps: [Sealed Secrets](https://loft.sh/blog/gitops-kubernetes-managing-kubernetes-secrets/), Vault and others
+- **Secret Management in GitOps**: Tools like [Sealed Secrets](https://loft.sh/blog/gitops-kubernetes-managing-kubernetes-secrets/), Vault, and others are used to manage sensitive information such as Kubernetes secrets in GitOps workflows, ensuring secure storage and distribution.

 ## Tooling